mattischrome/blogischrome/_posts/2019-04-23-ambitions-revisited.markdown

 layout: post
 date: '2019-04-23T21:14:22.713Z'
 categories: Ideas
-tags: [Ideas, Time Passing, Writing, Blogging]
+tags: [Ideas, Time Passing, Writing, Blogging, Nineteen, Update]
 ---

 Back in 2012 [I wrote a post](/ambitions) listing my ambitions for the future.
 Well it's the future now isn't it?
 Almost.
 After all, [I’m a whole new person now](https://www.quora.com/How-long-does-it-take-for-most-of-the-atoms-in-your-body-to-be-replaced-by-others).
 Anyway it's probably time to take stock.
 Have I achieved any of them?
 Have any of my ambitions changed?
 What's replaced the things that I've decided not to worry about?
 What has come after the things I managed to do?